AggelosAr/agents_ai/README.md

 * Execute Python scripts
 * Interact with the user through natural language prompts

-The model decides when to invoke a function and automatically uses the appropriate tool to complete the user's request.
+The model decides when to invoke a function and automagically uses the appropriate tool to complete the user's request.

 ## Usage